-The South Eastern Circuit Advanced Civil Trial Advocacy Program held at the University of Florida, Gainesville from Tuesday 12th May 2020 – Sunday 17th May 2020
+The South Eastern Circuit Advanced Civil Trial Advocacy Program held in Orlando, Florida from 18th May 2021 – 22nd May 2021

 Four Scholarships are available for junior members of the South Eastern Circuit of up to seven years’ Call.
 Applicants must be paid up members of the Circuit (application for membership of the Circuit may be made at the same time).
 They should also practice in or predominantly practice in civil law.

 The course is based on a personal injury and clinical negligence trial and is designed to provide in-depth, demonstration-based instruction of trial advocacy techniques through performance, critique and video review.

 The Advanced Trial Advocacy Program is a one-week continuing legal education training seminar held at the Levin College of Law every May and is sponsored by the Florida Bar.
 Each year barristers from our Circuit and one Silk (as faculty), participate and share their views of the English and the American systems of justice.

 Course fees and accommodation will be provided; however, candidates will be required to make their own travel arrangements to Florida.

 It is likely that there will also be an opportunity to visit the District and Federal Courts in Orlando or Tampa.

 The written applications will be assessed by a panel and those selected will be notified by email.
 Following a review of the selection process, all applicants will be considered having regard to the following criteria: -

 - Experience (commensurate with call).
 Applicants should practice in any area of civil law (ie any area of law other than criminal law) and have recent advocacy experience in the Courts of England and Wales (or equivalent Tribunals, depending on area of practice).
 Diversity of experience is to be welcomed.